Visit TalkTalk

 Contract Period

 A contract period is the minimum length of time you will be tied with your existing broadband provider.
-The average period is 12 months, though this can extend for up to 24 months depending upon the broadband deal you choose.
+The standard period is 24 months, though some broadband suppliers offer 12 month contracts and rolling monthly contracts.

 Dial-up

-A dial-up connection uses a telephone line to connect to the Internet.
-A modem is used to turn data into audio signals so that it can literally 'dial' the number of your internet service provider (ISP) and communicate with their computers.
+The old dial-up connection used a telephone line to connect to the Internet.
+A modem turned data into audio signals so that it could literally 'dial' the number of an internet service provider (ISP) and communicate with their computers.

 Download

-Describes the process of transferring files from a location on the internet to your PC.
+Describes the process of transferring files from a location on the internet to your PC, laptop, smartphone or other smart device.

 Fair Use Policy